Back to DWU AI Articles

 I. Introduction

-Parking accounted for 25–40% of total non-aeronautical revenue at large-hub U.S. airports per FAA CY 2024 data. exceeding rental cars at 25 of 31 large-hub airports (FAA CY 2024 data), followed by taxis and airport shuttles.
+TNCs now exceed rental car usage at 25 of 31 large-hub airports (FAA CY 2024 data), followed by taxis and airport shuttles.
 Since 2012–2014, Transportation Network Companies (TNCs) such as Uber and Lyft have changed the airport ground transportation revenue mix, creating revenue substitution effects.

-This guide provides a overview of parking revenue structures, operating models, rate-setting strategies, TNC impacts, and financial management practices for airport finance professionals.
+This guide provides an overview of parking revenue structures, operating models, rate-setting strategies, TNC impacts, and financial management practices for airport finance professionals.

 Revenue Context

 Airport parking and ground transportation revenue accounted for 20–35% of total non-aeronautical revenue at 28 of 31 large-hub U.S. airports (FAA CY 2024).
-TAdd: "based on TNC-reported trip data to 28 large-hub airports (ACI-NA survey, 2025) (ACI-NA survey of 28 large-hub airports), airport finance teams can evaluate revenue substitution effects, optimize pricing across modes, and anticipate disruption from autonomous vehicles and congestion pricing policies.
+Airport finance teams track revenue substitution effects, pricing optimization across modes, and potential disruption from autonomous vehicles and congestion pricing policies.

 II.
 Parking Revenue Structure